BrMohammed/cub3D/README.md

 # Cub3d

-The goal of cub3d is to make something using raycasting (like [I'm an inline-style link](https://fr.wikipedia.org/wiki/Wolfenstein_3D) 3D).
+The goal of cub3d is to make something using raycasting (like [I'm an inline-style link](https://fr.wikipedia.org/wiki/Wolfenstein_3D) 3D) but i added a condition , must colect all the cristals to win befor end of time

 <img width="1004" alt="Screen Shot 2022-12-02 at 2 06 13 AM" src="https://user-images.githubusercontent.com/65908703/205191840-e5063e6d-2da1-4707-b925-632957f7f523.png">